tdauth/wowr/README.md

 * Summoned units won't respawn again like regular creeps.
 * Undead housings can be used as Undead goldmines.

+## Code

+The code used in the map script can be found in [Systems.j](./src/Systems.j).
+It is copied into the map script whenever it is updated.
+All systems are put into one file to make it searchable.

 ## Computer AI

 The map uses Warcraft's AI for computer players.